Rob Vescovo

-Robert Vescovo (born January 6, 1977) is an American politician serving in the Missouri House of Representatives and is currently serving as the Speaker of the Missouri House of Representatives since 2021.
+Robert Vescovo (born January 6, 1977) is an American politician who served in the Missouri House of Representatives and was formerly the Speaker of the Missouri House of Representatives.
 A member of the Republican Party, he previously served as Majority Floor Leader for 4 years.

 Personal life and family

 Vescovo is married, he and his wife Amanda have five children.

 Political career

 First elected in 2014 Vescovo defeated challenger Benjamin Hagin to win a third term in the Missouri House of Representatives representing District 112 which covers parts of north and central Jefferson County, Missouri.

 Electoral history

 Political positions

 On Abortion, Vescovo describes himself as "100 percent pro-life.”